ursatile/css4eng/02-01-boxes-and-borders.md

 The `<h2>` has its `width` set to `50vh`. `vh` is a CSS unit equal to one-hundredth of the *viewport height* - so as we change the height of the window, the width of the `<h2>` element changes so that it's always half of the window height.
 And the `<p>` element has its `height` set based on `vw` - the *viewport width*

 Now, this is a great example of a stupid demo.
 You will never, ever, *ever* build a real web page or application in which a heading changes width based on the height of the window --- well, maybe if you were building some sort of bizarre online puzzle game --- but it does demonstrate really clearly what units like `vw` and `vh` actually do.

+### Auto

+One more relative unit that's remarkably useful in CSS is `auto`.
+Most of the time, `auto` happens automatically --- the height of a paragraph will be automatically set to the size of its content, for example.

+One incredibly useful, but slightly counter-intuitive, application of `auto` is that if you give an element a fixed width and then set the left and right `margin` of that element to `auto`, the browser will centre the element horizontally.

+<iframe src="{{page.examples}}/auto-margins.html"></iframe>

 ## Float Like A Butterfly...